 If the interval between doses exceeds a month (30 days), the efficacy of ivermectin can be reduced.
 Therefore, for optimal performance, the chewable tablet must be given once a month on or about the same day of the month.
 If treatment is delayed, whether by a few days or many, immediate treatment with Tri-Heart® Plus chewable tablets and resumption of the recommended dosing regimen minimizes the opportunity for the development of adult heartworms.

 Monthly treatment with Tri-Heart® Plus chewable tablets also provides effective treatment and control of ascarids (T. canis, T. leonina) and hookworms (A. caninum, U. stenocephala, A. braxiliense).
 Clients should be advised of measures to be taken to prevent reinfection with intestinal parasites.

-What are the possible side effects of Tri-Heart Plus: Side effects of Tri-Heart Plus is very rare but may include vomiting and diarrhea.
+Side effects of Tri-Heart Plus are very rare but may include vomiting and diarrhea.
 Even more uncommon are incoordination, convulsions, or drooling.
 Contact your veterinarian if you observe any of these side effects.